Product Engineering & Embedded Software — Firmware & IoT

 System-level testing against requirements (HIL testing where applicable), boundary condition and fault injection testing, performance testing under production load.
 For medical devices: verification and validation protocol execution, SOUP documentation completion, design history file review.
 Deliverable: Validated firmware and application suite, complete technical documentation, and a maintained development environment with your team onboarded.

-Hardware product software projects fail when the development team does not understand embedded constraints — web developers writing cloud backends without understanding device data volumes, firmware delivered without OTA infrastructure, and medical device software built without the IEC 62304 documentation framework.
+Hardware product software projects fail when the development team does not understand embedded constraints.
+Web developers write cloud backends without understanding device data volumes.
+Firmware gets delivered without OTA infrastructure.
+Medical device software gets built without the IEC 62304 documentation framework.
 Automely builds for how embedded systems actually work.

 The Problem You Face